RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #61

+A new day and I'm feeling in a much better mood.
+This morning I got up and jumped into the shower, standing is not a problem anymore, but I'm recording it so I don't revert. ;) So still counts for me. :P

 ## #60

 Had a third water and calling it a night.
 Dinner was not healthy sadly.
 Slipping